fabianv1/fabianv1.github.io/README.md

 ]
 ```

 #### Ping Messages
-The pinging message is the way our editor detects when a change or edit has occurred.
-This is a hardcoded MIDI message with no variable inputs and is prompted to send every second using `window.setInterval` and the function `sendPingMessage`.
+The 'ping' message is the way our editor detects when a change or edit has occurred.
+Similar to read messages, the editor sends a ping request and receives a ping response.
+The ping request is a hardcoded MIDI message with no variable inputs.
+It is sent every second using `window.setInterval` and the function `sendPingMessage`.

 The ping message syntax is as follows:
 ```